sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 ### How does PN compare with the other language servers?
 * Takes a little more lua code to get working with neovim than other language servers
-    * developer is actively working on providing better integration with lspconfig
+    * developer is actively working on providing better integration with lspconfig out of the box
 * Does Windows better
     * if you're one of *those* people
     * but will work on any machine